Joseph Lane: Military operations against Native Americans

 In 1853, after he was re-elected as Delegate, but before he left for Washington, D.C., Lane was appointed as brigadier general commanding a force of volunteers raised to suppress recent Native American violence.
 Lane led the force to southern Oregon to stop Native American attacks against settlers and miners there.
 Lane was again wounded in a skirmish at Table Rock, in Sams Valley, not far from today's cities of Medford and Central Point.

 Lane was also an active participant in the so-called Rogue River Wars of 1855–1856, being wounded in the shoulder at the Battle of Evans Creek.

+Lane approved of the killing of Native Americans; according to historian Marc Carpenter, "he was very appreciative of the killing of Native people en masse...He wrote about how fortunate it is when they have a woman and children with them [when traveling] because then they’re slower and, to quote, ‘None would make it across the river.’”

+According to Carpenter, Lane also sexually assaulted Native American women.

 Vice-presidential nomination and political decline

 In 1860, the Democratic Party split on the issue of slavery.
-Pro-slavery Democrats from the South left the national convention and nominated their own candidates: John C. Breckinridge for president, and Lane for vice president.
+Pro-slavery Democrats left the national convention nominated their own candidates: John C. Breckinridge for president, and Lane for vice president.

 This "Southern Democrat" ticket was defeated.
 With his defeat for vice president and the beginning of the Civil War, Lane's political career ended.
-His pro-slavery views had been controversial in Oregon; his pro-secessionist views were wholly unacceptable.
 Lane became notorious for an exchange with Andrew Johnson of Tennessee on his last day in the Senate.
 Johnson had spoken in favor of the Union and denounced secession.
 The first referendum out of two on secession in Tennessee failed shortly thereafter, generally credited to Johnson's speech.
 On March 2, Lane accused Johnson of having "sold his birthright" as a Southerner.
 Johnson responded by suggesting that Lane was a hypocrite for so accusing Johnson when Lane so staunchly supported a movement of active treason against the United States.